Pyloric stenosis in infants

 Exams and Tests

-The condition is usually diagnosed before the baby is 6 months old.
+The condition is often diagnosed before the baby is 6 months old.

 A physical exam may reveal: